-For many years Robert Krasnodebski has been recognised by international legal rankings such as Chambers & Partners, The Legal 500, IFLR1000, PLC Which Lawyer?, Expert Guides and Best Lawyers, as well as local legal rankings of a leading Polish daily, Rzeczpospolita, and the Polish edition of Forbes, as one of the leading lawyers in Poland for tax.
+For many years Robert Krasnodebski has been recognised by international legal rankings such as Chambers & Partners, The Legal 500, IFLR1000, PLC Which Lawyer? and Expert Guides, as well as local legal rankings of a leading Polish daily, Rzeczpospolita, and the Polish edition of Forbes, as one of the leading lawyers in Poland for tax.

 The prestigious legal ranking publication Chambers & Partners has ranked Robert since 2006 in Band 1 for tax in Poland and since 2018 it has ranked him as one of a select few Notable Practitioners for tax in Europe.
 According to recent reports, Robert Krasnodebski remains one of the leading practitioners for tax mandates and is lauded as an “icon of the tax advisory market in Poland.”
 Interviewees report him to be a “shrewd and analytical tax adviser.”
 He has a wealth of expertise assisting with tax aspects of M&A and capital markets transactions.

 Robert Krasnodebski was named by his peers and leading Polish companies as Poland’s best tax lawyer in surveys carried out by Rzeczpospolita in the years 2008, 2012 and 2013.
 He was also recommended by Rzeczpospolita in 2009, 2010, 2011, 2014 and 2015 for tax proceedings.
 He also won the first honourable mention at the 12th annual Pro Bono Lawyer of the Year contest organised by Rzeczpospolita and the University Legal Clinics Foundation (Fundacja Uniwersyteckich Poradni Prawnych).

 In addition to co-authoring a commentary concerning corporate income tax in Poland, Robert has written a number of articles which were published in specialist journals.
 He is a regular commentator for legal newspapers and periodicals and a frequent speaker at numerous Polish and international conferences and seminars.